We’ll show you how to build a pallet wood wall with this step-by-step tutorial.

 Step 2: Measure your wall and wood

 Find the square footage of the wall by taking the height and width of the wall in feet (round up to the next foot for simplicity) and multiply the two numbers.
 Then lay out the boards and measure them to ensure you have enough to cover the needed square footage on your wall.
-Laying them out also gives you an idea of how they will fit together.
+Laying them out also gives you an idea of how they will fit together on your pallet wall.

 Step 3: Paint the wall

 Paint the wall behind the wood because in this application there will be cracks and gaps that add to the rustic look.
 For this wood, a blue gray or silver would have enhanced the blues and grays in the sun-bleached weather-exposed wood.
 Browns would make the wood look more used but not as old.
 We used black to get the look of emptiness behind the pallet wood wall.
 No matter the color you go with, it is important to use a flat sheen to limit any shine.
 It should look like an old wood wall, not a new shiny wall covered by old wood.